huggingface/Google-Cloud-Containers/examples/gke/tei-deployment/README.md

 export CLUSTER_NAME="your-cluster-name"
 ```

-Then you need to login into our GCP account and set the project ID to the one you want to use for the deployment of the GKE Cluster.
+Then you need to login into your GCP account and set the project ID to the one you want to use for the deployment of the GKE Cluster.

 ```bash
 gcloud auth login